elastic/search-ui/packages/react-search-ui/README.md

 |          | - `tags` - Array[String]                     |                                  | Tags used for analytics.                                                                                                                  |
 | `search` | `state` - [Request State](#requeststate)     | [Response State](#responsestate) |                                                                                                                                           |
 |          | `queryConfig` - [Query Config](#queryConfig) |                                  |                                                                                                                                           |

+#### Errors

+For error handling, a method must throw any error with a "message" field populated for any unrecoverable error.
+This includes things like 404s, 500s, etc.